 What is a cost segregation study, and how can it benefit real estate investors?

-Recent tax changes contained in the Tax Cuts and Jobs Act of 2017 have boosted the appeal of cost segregation studies for even middle-class real estate investors.
+Recent tax changes in the Tax Cuts and Jobs Act of 2017 have boosted the appeal of cost segregation studies for even middle-class real estate investors.

 Long leveraged by seasoned commercial real estate investors, cost segregation studies allow taxpayers who own commercial real estate to reclassify certain assets as property under Internal Revenue Code § 1245.

 The primary objective of a cost segregation analysis or study is to segregate assets into four (4) distinct asset class categories, including land, land improvements, personal property, and buildings and structures.
-Personal property includes items such as window treatments, flooring and carpeting, and furniture and fixtures depreciated over a 5 or 7-year depreciable life.
+Personal property includes window treatments, flooring and carpeting, and furniture and fixtures depreciated over a 5 or 7-year depreciable life.

 Landscaping, sidewalks, pavement, and other improvements to land are subject to 15-year depreciable life.
 Buildings and structures depreciate over 27.5 or 39 years depending on the kind of property, while the land itself is not depreciated.

 For purposes of a cost segregation study, tangible property is defined as anything that is not an attached structural component, including cabinets, office equipment, and furniture, and floor coverings.